LucasDelfino92/morrowindsharp/mw2.md

 - (Optional) Set *Use verbose buttons instead of icons for inventory filtering?* to No.
 - (Optional) Set *Use search bars?* to No.

-**Weapon Sheathing**
-Exclusions
-- Click *Plugins*, and click *animated_morrowind - merged.esp*.
-This will move the plugin to the *Blocked* list.
-  - This will avoid issues between both mods where Animated Morrowind Merged's NPCs would sometimes refuse to use items alongside their animations.

 ### Mod keybindings

 The mods installed in this guide and configured as mentioned above will use the following keys: